async-go/asyncgo/README.md

    sample data loaded.)
 1. Run `bin/rails server`

-## Configuring local auth
+## Configuring auth

 The Client ID and Secret should be used instead of `[REDACTED]`.
 Please don't save the Client ID or Client Secret anywhere online or locally other than in the `.env` file.

+Client IDs and secrets are set up in the developer tooling for each service.

 ### Google

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Go to "APIs & Services" -> "Credentials"
-3. Click on the AsyncGo OAuth client
-4. Copy the Client ID and Client Secret
+3. Copy or create the Client ID and Client Secret
-5. Open the `.env` file in the root of your local copy of the project
+4. Open the `.env` file in the root of your local copy of the project
-6. Enter the Client ID as the `GOOGLE_CLIENT_ID`
+5. Enter the Client ID as the `GOOGLE_CLIENT_ID`
-7. Enter the Client Secret as the `GOOGLE_CLIENT_SECRET`
+6. Enter the Client Secret as the `GOOGLE_CLIENT_SECRET`

 Here's what a `.env` file looks like